PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Integer
 -  Default: 60

-Maximum number of seconds to cache a 'server failure' answer in the packet cache.
+Maximum number of seconds to cache a 'server failure' and other answers signalling an error in the packet cache.

 .. versionchanged:: 4.0.0